How to Remove Acrylic Paint from Clothes and Surfaces

 Follow these guides:

 - Using a knife (a butter knife works well and won’t make any cuts in the fabric or carpet) or something with a hard edge, scrape all the excess off, carefully cleaning the knife after each pass.
+Palette knives are also a great option, and a tool many painters already have on hand.

 - Fill a container that is large enough to hold a washcloth, such as a bucket or large mixing bowl, with tepid water.
 Don’t use water that is too hot, as this may permanently set the stain.